 Our lambs are grass fed all summer.
 We take April and May born lambs and put them and their mothers out to pasture together, only calling them into the barn at night for predator protection and health checks.
 They may receive some winter feed as treats or if temporary dry lot management is required for medical reasons.

 After the grass gives out in October or November, we start feeding hay, root vegetables, Brassica (cabbage, broccoli), and winter squashes.
-We invite the community to help us with winter feed by participating in our Pumpkin Recycling program.

 Why not just grass?